tangert/cradle/README.md

 # How does it work?

-Your dagger spec is just text.
+Your Cradle spec is just text.
 It can either live as a text file you read, or as a string in code.
 Here are the basics of the syntax

 ### Syntax
 #### Nodes
 Nodes are just text.
 They're basically any alphanumeric character, and they represent the boxes you'd draw in a graph.
 You connect Nodes together with various kinds of arrows to form sequences.

 #### Sequences
-Sequences are the basic part of Dagger.
+Sequences are the basic part of Cradle.
 Often when designing flows, we like to write things with arrows and events between them.
 For example:
 ```
 step 1 -> step 2 -> step 3
 ```